vansh-khaneja/Multi-Stage-Queries-with-MRL/README.md

 ## Introduction

 In this project, we leverage Matryoshka Representation Learning embeddings for efficient multi-query retrieval.
 The embeddings are generated using `text-embedding-3-small` and `text-embedding-3-large` models and stored in the Qdrant vector database.
 This approach allows for scalable and accurate retrieval of relevant information from large datasets.

+## Features

+- Multi-query retrieval with MRL embeddings
+- Supports `text-embedding-3-small` and `text-embedding-3-large` models
+- Uses Qdrant for efficient storage and retrieval of embeddings
+- Scalable and high-performance retrieval system